YottaDB/YDBGo/v2/README.md

 Notes:

-* For example, some CPUs gradually warm up during benchmarking, making the first few tests unfairly faster.
-Benchmark results are a lot more accurate and fair if you install [`perflock`](https://github.com/aclements/perflock), which `make bench` will invoke automatically.
+* Some CPUs gradually warm up during benchmarking, making the first few tests unfairly faster.
+Benchmark results are a lot more accurate and fair if you install [`perflock`](https://github.com/aclements/perflock), which `make bench` will then invoke it automatically.
 * Perflock is apparently less effective on some CPUs.
-You can test whether it's working to produce consistent results by running  `make check` which will run each benchmark several times so that you can see whether you're experiencing warm-up effects.
+You can test whether it's working to produce consistent results by running  `make check` which will run each benchmark several times so that you can see whether you're experiencing warm-up effects as the multiple tests run.

 ## Contributing